oncogenetics/LocusExplorer/Data/wgEncodeBroadHistone/README.md

 ### H3K27Ac Mark (Often Found Near Active Regulatory Elements) on 7 cell lines from ENCODE

 **Note**
-Histone BigWig files are not included in this app, to display this track please download below files files into `Data/EncodeBigWig/` from
+Histone BigWig files are not included in this app, to display this track please download below files into `Data/EncodeBigWig/` from
 <a href="http://hgdownload.cse.ucsc.edu/goldenPath/hg19/encodeDCC/wgEncodeRegMarkH3k27ac/" target="_blank">UCSC golden path</a>.